In a system that spans the entire Metro St. Louis region, it is surprisingly uncommon for greenways to intersect.

 - Consideration for signage should be given to help with wayfinding and greenway identity.

 - Walls provide good opportunities for environmental graphics and/ or signage as part of greenway branding.
+Please note that it is recommended to do engraving into the stone, rather than attaching plaques, as those can be damaged or stolen.

 - In busier greenway intersections, a roundabout may be considered to increase safety.